 - Access the course here.
 (If you do not already have an account with UCLeXtend, you will need to create one.
 Please follow the sign-up process, and ensure that you follow the confirmation link which is emailed to you.
 You should then be able to ‘enrol’ on the course).

 An exclusive, e-Inspection copy of the textbook is also available here.
-This digital version of the textbook will be accessible until 6th December 2020.

 - Several teachers have commented to us about how drawn to and curious they are regards the textbook’s cover.
 Learn more about the image and why it was chosen here